Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

-I did my best to stay strong when it came to dealing with a breast cancer diagnosis.
-By focusing on taking things one day at a time.
+I did my best to stay strong when it came to dealing with everything that the battle with Breast Cancer threw at me by focusing on taking things one day at a time.
 Being strong and positive all the time was hard.
 There were days where I hated what my treatments were doing to my body.
 I just wanted the entire process over with so life could return to normal.
 Of course, genetic testing was the remaining unknown in dealing with a breast cancer diagnosis.

 I know this was a long post, and I’m sorry about that.
-There isn’t a cliff notes way to summarize everything I have gone through in dealing with a Breast Cancer diagnosis.
+There isn’t a cliff notes way to summarize everything I have gone through in dealing with Breast Cancer.
 I will do my best to keep you all updated on how things are going as I feel able to.
 Dealing with a Breast Cancer diagnosis is scary.
 And if my post helps just one person feel like they’re not alone, then I have done my job.
-Breast cancer is scary and no one ever wants to feel like they are facing it alone.
+Breast cancer is a scary disease and no one ever wants to feel like they are facing it alone.

 Never Miss out on another of our great posts again!
 Just fill in the form below, and receive a FREE printable Meal Planner and Shopping List just for signing up!